What to do if you've been misled by a trader

-If you're told things by a retailer that give you a false impression about goods you're buying, then you have been misled or deceived.
-For example, if you discover that bags advertised as leather are actually vinyl, or if you buy faulty goods and the shopkeeper incorrectly tells you that you're not legally entitled to a refund, replacement or repair.
+If you’re told things by a retailer that give you a false impression about goods or services you’re buying, then you have been misled or deceived.
+For example, if you discover that bags advertised as leather are actually vinyl, or if you buy faulty goods and the shopkeeper incorrectly tells you that you’re not legally entitled to a refund, replacement or repair.

 Retailers can’t make unsubstantiated representations about a good or service: they must have reasonable grounds for making any claim.
 For example, if you’re told a product is 30% more energy efficient than another, the retailer should have good evidence to back this up.

 When information given to you about goods and services is not true, then a false claim has been made.
 For example, if you buy a shirt with a “Made in Italy” label and find it actually came from Korea.

 The word “representations” covers any situation where a trader claims something about their product or services, either verbally or in writing.
 It can even cover cases where a trader omits information.
 For example, neglecting to mention that prices exclude GST.